Protect Your Beloved Pet’s Health With Excellent Dental Care

 The Steps of Your Pet’s Oral Care Exam

-We believe in a more comprehensive evaluation system.
+At Carolina Ranch, we believe in a more comprehensive evaluation system.
 We are able to provide a comprehensive oral health assessment and treat or “COHAT”.
 This includes pre-anesthetic screening, extensive intra-operative monitoring, a thorough oral examination, an ultrasonic scaling/polishing of teeth, intra-oral radiography, and the development of a treatment plan based off your pet’s specific hygiene concerns.
 We believe that routine dental care is pivotal for your pet’s overall well being and quality of life.

 Pre-medication: Once the initial screens are completed, your pet will be administered a pre-medication.
 This medication is geared towards relaxing your patient and jump start pain control.
 It often leads to a smoother anesthetic experience.
 Once your pet is relaxed, an intravenous catheter will be placed.
 This will allow direct access to your pet’s circulatory system.
 It will allow for additional drugs to be administered as well as fluid administration.
 Intravenous (IV) fluids are administered to help with hydration and blood pressure while under general anesthesia.

 Induction: After the IV catheter is placed, your pet will receive an induction drug.
 This medication will make your pet enter a deeper plane of sedation.
 It will allow for intubation of your pet.
 An endotracheal tube is placed to help protect your pet’s airway and facilitate gas anesthesia which is critical for the continuity of procedure.

 Monitoring: Your pet’s vitals will be continuously monitored while under general anesthesia.
 This includes temperature, heart rate, blood pressure, pulse oximetry, an EKG, and end tidal CO2.
 Monitoring continues even after your pet is in recovery.